Funding Societies

-Funding Societies is a Southeast Asia’s digital financing platform for small and medium-sized enterprises (SMEs), headquartered in Singapore.
+Funding Societies is a Southeast Asian digital financing platform for small and medium-sized enterprises (SMEs), headquartered in Singapore.
 It was the first such platform in Singapore to engage an escrow agency to independently and safely manage investors’ funds.
-In Indonesia it is known as Modalku (which means My Capital in Indonesian language).
+In Indonesia it is known as Modalku (which means My Capital in the Indonesian language).
 Since its launch, it has disbursed more than US$2.6 billion in business financing to MSMEs through more than 5.1 million loan transactions.

 History

 Kelvin Teo and Reynold Wijaya founded Funding Societies in 2015 while studying for their Master of Business Administration (MBA) at Harvard Business School.
 Funding Societies operates an online platform that enables Small and Medium Business to seek funding for their growth from a pool of investors, through digital lending.
 The standard loan period ranges from 3 months to 1 year and borrowers can loan up to SGD$2,000,000.
 In the first month of launching, they received a total of SGD$3 million loan applications of which about SGD$250,000 was disbursed.

 In January 2016, Funding Societies launched Modalku, which means "My Capital" in Bahasa Indonesia to reach out to SMEs in the Indonesian Market.
 The company claims that SGD$7.8 million in loans had been originated through its Singapore platform up to 30 June 2016.
 In November 2016, Funding Societies won 3rd place in MAS’ Fintech Awards, under the subcategory Singapore SME.
-It was also awarded an in-principal licence.
-In December 2016, Funding Societies Malaysia became one of 6 licensed SME lending platforms in Malaysia recognised and regulated by the Securities Commission.
+It was also awarded an in-principle licence.
+In November 2016, Funding Societies Malaysia became one of 6 licensed SME lending platforms in Malaysia recognised and regulated by the Securities Commission.

 In January 2017, Funding Societies was one of the first SME digital lending platforms in Singapore to be awarded Capital Markets Services Licence by the Monetary Authority of Singapore.
 In February, it revolutionised Business Loans by introducing FS Bolt, a mobile app for loan applications, which is now available on App Store & Google Store.
-In June, together with companies such as Stripe, Ant Financial Services, Funding Circle and Dianrong, Funding Societies was recognised for its financial innovations by CB Insights in front of an audience of 1,000 senior executives from around the world and esteemed news outlets including The New York Times, The Wall Street Journal, The Financial Times, Reuters, and Bloomberg.
+In June, together with companies such as Stripe, Ant Financial Services, Funding Circle, and Dianrong, Funding Societies was recognised for its financial innovations by CB Insights in front of an audience of 1,000 senior executives from around the world and esteemed news outlets including The New York Times, The Wall Street Journal, The Financial Times, Reuters, and Bloomberg.
 It was listed on The FinTech 250, the only SME digital lending company from Southeast Asia.
 In September, Funding Societies introduced Miyubot, a chatbot driven by Artificial Intelligence and Natural Language Processing.
-Miyubot works round the clock to answer queries that a business owner or an investor may ask about the products and services offered by the Fintech, but is no longer in use.
+Miyubot works round the clock to answer queries that a business owner or an investor may ask about the products and services offered by Fintech but is no longer in use.
 In the same year, Modalku (Funding Societies) became the first Southeast Asian company to win the Global SME Excellence Award from United Nations' ITU Telecom.